HinaChoudhry/Pawfect-Pets/README.md

 ```
 * Back in Heroku click on settings tab and then click reveal config vars.
 * Then set up the environmental variables as required.
-* Back in the IDE, we need to create a custom storages.py to tell django that in production we want to use Amazon S3 to store our static and media files
+* Back in the IDE, we need to create a custom storages.py to tell Django that in production we want to use Amazon S3 to store our static and media files
-* import S3Boto3Storage at the top of the custom_storages.py file.
+* Import S3Boto3Storage at the top of the custom_storages.py file.
 * Set up classes to tell django where to store the files as shown below:
  ```
                 class StaticStorage(S3Boto3Storage):